taps2/almarazlawn/landing.md

 ---
-title: Landing
+title: Gallery
-layout: landing
+layout: gallery
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: 'View before and after pictures and a gallery of our past projects'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---